-6.2 Solution of the Recurrence
+6.2.
+Solution of the Recurrence

-By taking expectations on both sides of the distributional recurrence (Equation (4) on page 15), we obtain an ordinary recurrence for the sequence of expected costs $(\mathbb{E}[C_n]){n \in \mathbb{N}}$.
-We solve this recurrence using Roura's Continuous Master Theorem (CMT) (Roura 2001), but first give an informal derivation of the solution to convey the main intuition behind the CMT.
+By taking expectations on both sides of the distributional recurrence equation (4) on page 16, we obtain an ordinary recurrence for the sequence of expected costs $(\mathbb{E}[C_n]){n \in \mathbb{N}}$.
+We solve this recurrence using Roura's Continuous Master Theorem (CMT) (Roura, 2001), but first give an informal derivation of the solution to convey the main intuition behind the CMT.
 Precise formal arguments are then given in Appendix D.

-6.2.1 Rewriting the Recurrence
+6.2.1.
+Rewriting the Recurrence

-To solve the recurrence, it is convenient first to rewrite Equation (4) a little.
+For solving the recurrence, it is convenient to first rewrite equation (4) a little.
 We start by conditioning on J. For n > w, this gives